• Home

 In Southern Arizona, raptor breeding season is roughly February through July.

-Nesting raptors are protected by law.
+Nesting raptors are protected by the federal Migratory Bird Treaty Act, 16 U.S.C.
+703 (MBTA).
 CASA recognizes that any climbing area may be considered off limits, subject to the conditions.
-Do your part to be on the right side of the law (and the birds)—and have fun an
+Do your part to be on the right side of the law (and the birds)—and have fun and be safe out there.

 learn more